calum74/sequence/docs/tutorial.md

     getItems(receiver([](const std::string & str) { std::cout << "The item was " << str << std::endl; }));
 ```

 This design is safe and efficient.
 There is an overhead of one virtual function call per element of the sequence, with the benefits of a simpler and more generic implementation.
-Virtual function calls can be avoided if you use templates (see the section on [Performance considerations].)
+Virtual function calls can be avoided if you use templates (see the section on [performance-considerations].)

 ## Transforming sequences